Peruvian Shrimp Bowls

 2. Prep the toppings and sauce

-Simply add the Greek yogurt, mayonnaise, cilantro, mint, lime juice, olive oil, garlic, salt, and pepper to a blender or food processor.
+• Aji verde: Add Greek yogurt, mayonnaise, cilantro, mint, lime juice, olive oil, garlic, salt, and pepper to a blender or food processor.
 Process the sauce until it is creamy and smooth.
 Taste and season as needed.
+Like most sauces, this cilantro mint sauce only gets better the longer it sits in the fridge; if you can, prep it a day in advance.
+Want a more authentic aji verde?
+Use all mayonnaise and add 1/4 cup parmesan cheese or cotija cheese.

 3. Cook the shrimp

 • Baked: Preheat the oven to 425 degrees.
 Place the shrimp in a single layer on a baking sheet.
-Bake for 4-6 minutes until cooked through or broil it for 3-4 minutes.
+Bake for 4-6 minutes until cooked through, or broil it for 3-4 minutes.

 4. Assemble the bowls

 Now it's time to put the bowls together!
 Start with the rice or grains.
 Layer in the shrimp and vegetables.
-Drizzle on the cilantro sauce!
+Drizzle on the aji cilantro sauce!

 Shrimp bowls over white rice with Peruvian green sauce, red onions, and tomatoes.

-Shrimp Rice Bowl Variations
+Peruvian Shrimp Bowl Variations

-• Make it low carb: For a low-carb option, serve this over some cauliflower rice, greens, or zucchini noodles.
+• Make it low-carb: For a low-carb option, serve this over some cauliflower rice, greens, or zucchini noodles.

 • Add vegetables: This shrimp and rice bowl is delicious with cucumbers, carrots, edamame, red cabbage, Romaine lettuce, tomatoes, or any cooked veggies you have on hand.